Secondhand Daylight

 Secondhand Daylight is the second studio album by English post-punk band Magazine.
 It was released on 30 March 1979 by record label Virgin.
 One single, "Rhythm of Cruelty", was released from the album.

 Writing

-Unlike the group's former album Real Life, Howard Devoto did not contribute to writing the music for most of the tracks.
-Instead, the writing credits were split between band members: Devoto, John McGeoch and Dave Formula each wrote songs alone and in collaboration with Barry Adamson and Devoto/McGeoch wrote one song together.
+Unlike the group's debut Real Life, Howard Devoto did not contribute to writing the music for most of the tracks.
+Instead, the writing credits were split; Devoto, John McGeoch and Dave Formula each wrote songs alone and in collaboration with Barry Adamson, and Devoto and McGeoch wrote one song together.
 Devoto again provided lyrics for all compositions with the exception of the instrumental "The Thin Air", reputedly because the group ran out of studio time.

 Recording

 The new lineup was stable until mid-1980 and consisted of Devoto (vocals), McGeoch (guitar and saxophone), Adamson (bass), Formula (keyboards) and newly recruited drummer John Doyle.
 The first release with Doyle had been the "Give Me Everything" single from November 1978.

 The album was recorded in January 1979 at Good Earth Studios in London and using Virgin Records' mobile studio, which was used at Farmyard Studios.
 The album was produced and engineered by Colin Thurston.
 The album was Thurston's first production job; significantly, he had worked as an engineer for David Bowie's "Heroes" and Iggy Pop's The Idiot.